 The 2018 date of the festival begins on the 18th of May and ends on the 10th of June.

-The Main Event happens on the weekend of 1-3rd of June – Festive concert Coronation of the Rose Queen (Friday) and the Rose Festive Parade (Sunday).
-The complete program (in Bulgarian and English) can be found here.
+The Main Event happens on the 1st weekend of June (1st-3rd June) – Festive concert Coronation of the Rose Queen (Friday) and the Rose Festive Parade (Sunday).
+The complete program of all events (in Bulgarian and English) can be found here or here.

 There are numerous events throughout the festival, you might not be able to attend all, but we strongly advise to attend at least the following:

-- Rose Festive Parade (Carnaval) – it is the biggest parade in Bulgaria with over 3000 people joining the march.
-Folklore groups from Bulgaria and abroad, students from the municipality and many sports and arts groups will walk through the center showing their creative abilities.
+- Rose Festive Parade (Carnaval) – it is the biggest parade in Bulgaria with over 3000 participants joining the march.
+Folklore dance and music groups from Bulgaria and abroad, local arts, dance and music formations as well as students from the municipality march through the center showing their creative abilities.

 - Rose Coronation – the new Rose Queen will be crowned, accompanied by a magnificent triad of traditional dancing and singing from various folklore groups.